 - Don’t miss out on Back to School specials!

 - It’s almost time to go back to school!

 The next goal is to direct your email subscribers to the landing page after opening your email.
 This is determined mainly by the return to school email’s structure and appearance.

 The colors, not the text, draw the reader’s attention when they open an email.
 Color selection aids you in your email marketing activities and ensures that you select the appropriate color combination for your needs.

 When choosing colors for your email marketing campaign, the first thing to examine is how they relate to your product.
-Next, make sure that the colors you select encourage your viewers to take action.
+Next, ensure that your selected colors encourage your viewers to take action.